deefour/dotfiles/README.md

 ## Local Changes

-If you're using my Dotfiles repo directly for your dotfiles setup, you can currently create `~/.zshrc.local` and `~/.zshenv.local` file to customize your setup.
-This is a good place to put changes specific to the computer you're working on or which are confidential *(things you don't want appearing in a public repo should you decide to publish your own fork/version of this repo)*
+If you're using my Dotfiles repo directly for your dotfiles setup, you can create `~/.zshrc.local` and `~/.zshenv.local` file to customize your setup.
+This is a good place to put changes specific to the computer you're working on or which are confidential *(things you don't want appearing in a public repo should you decide to publish your own fork/version of this repo)*.